engine99/rebel-challenge-roster/README.md

                                                         404 if DNE
 PUT    /data (dev only)         | Array of artists |   200 if database cleared and reloaded

 Is it required to be able to change an artists name?
+Forbid!

 Soft-delete?
 Not until requirements say so